rust-lang/rfcs/text/3318-field-pojection.md

 }
 ```

+## Create a field projection operator

+In [Gankra's blog post][faultlore] about overhauling raw pointers she talks about using `~` as field
+projection for raw pointers.

+We could implement field projection for raw pointers with the current approach, but that would
+result in `x.y`.
+If we instead adopt Gankra's idea for field projection in general, it would also
+more clearly convey the intent.

+### Advantages:

+- we can imbue `~` with new meaning, users will not assume anything about what the operator does
+  from other languages
+- it clearly differentiates it from normal field access

+### Disadvantages:

+- `.` is less confusing to beginners compared to `~`.
+Other languages use it primarly as a unary
+  binary negation operator
+- `.` can be used on `&mut Struct`, `&Struct` and `Struct`.
+The first two are outliers, as they do
+  not have fields themselves (`.` is actually `(*expr).field`).
+So it would be weird to make
+  references special and not also require `~` for them.
+We could still allow `a~b` to be a shorthand
+  for `&mut a.b`.
+- migrating from `pin-project` is going to be a *lot* tougher. users will have to change every
+  access via `.` to `~` compared to just having to remove `.project`.

 ## What other designs have been considered and what is the rationale for not choosing them?

 This proposal was initially only designed to enable projecting